borisgu/flask-simple-app/README.md

 It will pull all the relevant images, configure the needed networks, volumes and bring up all the services.

-To change the images version edit the `.env` file and set it to the wanted
+To change the images version edit the `.env` file and set it to the wanted version.

 #### Creating a User for Your MongoDB Database
 The docker-compose does not create the user that will be used by the flask app.